 - 3.1 The Head of Devon Audit Partnership is required to provide the Authority with an assurance opinion on the system of internal control of the Fund.
 This is set out in the Annual Report at Appendix 1. - 3.2 Overall, and based on work performed during 2022/23, Internal Audit can provide reasonable assurance on the adequacy and effectiveness of the Fund's internal control environment.
-This was based on a total of 8 audit (6 completed and 2 still in progress).
-Further explanation of this is provided in the Annual Report.
+This was based on a total of 7 audits.
+Further information relating to these are provided in the Annual Report.